-- Seek shelter immediately.

-- Move to lowest level of the building and to the interior.

-- Move away from windows and doors.
+- Move to lowest level of the building and to the interior. - Move away from windows and doors.

-SUSPICIOUS ITEMS: 34
+SUSPICIOUS ITEMS: 4-

 - Do not touch and move away.

 - Do not use cell phone near item.

 - Report to Campus Police (land line phone).